harrison-chong/health-recommender/README.md

 A project to learn about building an app to do with health.

 The goals of this project are to:
-1. Building an ios app that tracks fitness progress using the Apple Watch workout functionality
-2. The app can import health data from Apple and extract key information for the user
-3. There will be a chatbot functionality which enables the user to talk with and ask questions about their health and recommended workouts based on their profile
+1. Building a website that enables the users to input their own data and metrics
+2. When the user presses "submit", in a single turn conversation, an AI agent will recommended them a workout to follow